Python-Markdown/markdown/docs/extensions/api.md

 #### Usages

 The  core `InlineProcessor` class is a tree processor.
-It walks the tree, matching patterns, and splitting and creating nodes on matches.
+It walks the tree, matches patterns, and splits and creates nodes on matches.

 Additional tree processors in the Markdown source tree include: